takahirohonda/portfolio-site-jekyll/_posts/creative-writing/poetry/2022/2022-03-22-body-of-water.md

 As I descended, I saw a body of water below.

-There was a log floating on the water.
+A log was floating on the water.

-It was burned black on one end and the other end was cut clean.
+One end was burned black and the other was cut clean.

-I grabbed it on the clean end,
+I grabbed the clean end,

-And carefully traced the concentric rings one by one with my finger.
+and carefully traced the concentric rings one by one with my finger.
 <br /><br />

-A dirty yellowish brown cloth was floating on the water.
+A piece of dirty yellowish brown cloth was floating on the water.

 I swam towards the artefact to inspect it,

-It was the dead body of a soldier.
+It was a dead body of a soldier.

 My feet touched the sandy bottom and I thought to myself,